roshiajin-kunai/sakkamade.github.io/_posts/inf/2021-05-02-the-flowers-shall-return.md

 For Mobile:
 - Removed bottom menu and bottom "sidebar" (like in Updates page), scroll-to-bottom button have become more useful
 - Decreased height of header (image is quite removed for now)
-- The "Menu" in place of sidebar at the bottom
+- The overlay "Menu" in place of sidebar at the bottom

 For PC:
 - Column-layout on PC keeps itself in every page, including Publication's pages
-- Primary (main) column lighter than secondary (sidebar) to cease distraction
+- Primary (main) column lighter than secondary (sidebar) to reduce factor of distraction

 For both:
-- In-page-TOC and Date filter in Archive were moved to sidebar (to "Menu" for mobile users)
+- TOC of Publication’s pages and Date filter in Archives were moved to sidebar (to "Menu" for mobile users)

 P.s.
 The flowers shall return.
 P.p.s.
-Mobile users, I know it is not much of menu from user's point, but you can tap  the "Archive," the "About" in it, and you will be sent to respective page.
+Mobile users, I know it has not much of menu look from user's point, but tap  the "Archive," the "About" in it, will sent the user to respective page.
 I wonder if I need to think of name for a bit more.